-State law places significant limitations on the ability of government agencies from giving or lending public funds or resources to any individual or entity unless there is a clear public purpose, which may limit how government can engage with communities.
+State law places significant limitations on the ability of government agencies from giving or lending public funds or resources to any individual or entity unless there is a clear public purpose, which may limit how government interprets their ability to engage with communities.
 Partnering with philanthropy and exploring opportunities with corporate community benefit or social responsibility (e.g., healthcare systems, financial institutions, large corporations, etc.) can help fund community engagement strategies and best practices.

-One best practice the commission has implemented is collaborating with philanthropy to support community engagement activities throughout the state.
-In 2025, the commission partnered with a fiscal sponsor to directly support community organizations and residents to attend meet-n-greets and listening sessions.
-This includes expenses such as stipends, food and refreshments, transportation, and childcare.
-The commission serves as a connector and capacity builder by helping community organizations build relationships with philanthropy and develop grant writing and reporting skills.
-Community-based organizations are connected to the fiscal sponsor for planning and coordination of the event and associated funding.
+One best practice the commission has implemented is collaborating with philanthropy to support community engagement activities.
+In 2025, the commission partnered with a fiscal sponsor to directly support community organizations and residents to attend community meet-n-greets and listening sessions.
+The philanthropic funds managed by the fiscal sponsor support expenses such as stipends, food and refreshments, transportation, and childcare.
+The commission serves as a capacity builder by helping community organizations build relationships with philanthropy and develop grant writing and reporting skills.
+Community-based organizations are directly connected to the fiscal sponsor for planning and coordination of the event and associated funding.
+The commission covers the cost of the meeting location and translation services.